Why buying carbon credits will help save elephants, rhinos and lions

 A friend of mine told me “carbon is not sexy”.
 I disagree.
 I find it the sexiest thing of all: I can reconcile myself to those emissions I cannot avoid, I can neutralize them and in so doing, I can provide a centuries-old African community with the means to protect their wilderness and wildlife heritage.
 This is a very sexy dream for me, a dream that is about to turn into reality.

 Do you want to play a part in making it real?
-Join me and Edward Norton, UN Goodwill Ambassador for Biodiversity, and Leonardo DiCaprio, UN Goodwill Ambassador for Climate Change, whose foundation has helped us get to where we are today.
+Join me and Edward Norton, UN Goodwill Ambassador for Biodiversity, and the Leonardo DiCaprio Foundation who has helped us get to where we are today.

 Go ahead and click here to calculate your carbon footprint, it will just take you three minutes!
 And then offset it and become a carbon neutral person!